Asteroids was the first game which I could say was more or less feature complete.

 What Went Right

-- Pausing: Instead of quitting the game directly on the game ending or the player pressing escape, the option screen would come up which allowed the player to restart or go to the main menu.
+Pausing: Instead of quitting the game directly on the game ending or the player pressing escape, the options screen would come up which allowed the player to restart or go to the main menu.

 What Went Wrong

-- Missing Features: I really wanted to implement features such as Shields and alternate weapons but I ran out of time.
+Missing Features: I wanted to implement features such as Shields and alternate weapons but I ran out of time.

-- Lack of Data driven architecture: The fact that I was not reading the tweakable parameters from a file, resulted in a long wait times to test the effect of a small value on the overall gameplay.
+Lack of Data-driven architecture: The fact that I was not reading the tweakable parameters from a file, resulted in long wait times to test the effect of a small value on the overall gameplay.

-- No Editor for making GUI : Due to the lack of an editor to make GUI’s, I wasted a lot of time customizing the position and scale of elements to make the menus look good.
-Even after all the work, there was not way to handle multiple resolutions.
+No Editor for making GUI: Due to the lack of an editor to make GUI’s, I wasted a lot of time customizing the position and scale of elements to make the menus look good.
+Even after all the work, there was no way to handle multiple resolutions.